mendix/docs/content/en/docs/developerportal/collaborate/team-server/migrate-to-git.md

 {% alert color="warning" %}}

-At this moment we are limited in our ability to migration large SVN repositories.
-If the full SVN repository, including all history and branches exceeds approximately 80GB, it will likely fail.
-We are working on solutions to both notify when this is the case, and extend our migration capabilities to work with these repository types.
+At this moment we are limited in our ability to migrate large SVN repositories.
+If the full SVN repository including all history and branches exceeds approximately 80GB, migration will likely fail.
+We are working on solutions to both notify you when this issue applies to you and to extend our migration capabilities for large repositories.

 {{% /alert %}}